asrashley/music-bingo/README.md

 times to find out which one produces the best results.

 From the "Available Songs" window, select all the songs you want to clip and press the "Add Selected Songs" button.
-The application will produce a clip for each song in the "Songs in This Game" window.

-Now press the "Generate clips" button, which will grab the selected part of each song into a sub-directory of the "NewClips" directory.
+Now press the "Generate clips" button, which will grab the selected part of each song listed in the in the "Songs in This Game" window into a sub-directory of the "NewClips" directory.

 The slow part of the process is having to listen to each clip and re-grab them if they are not correct.
 The easiest way is to click the "Remove All Songs"